 Information security is usually considered as a cost with no obvious financial gain.
-However, there is financial gain if you lower your expenses caused by incidents.
-You probably do have interruption in service, or occasional data leakage, or disgruntled employees.
+However, there is a financial gain if you lower your expenses caused by incidents.
+You probably do have an interruption in service, or occasional data leakage, or disgruntled employees.
 Or disgruntled former employees.

 The truth is, there is still no methodology and/or technology to calculate how much money you could save if you prevented such incidents.
 But it always sounds good if you bring such cases to management’s attention.